-All Air Force officer career fields will begin with a mid-level manager level of responsibility, then move up from there as you accrue education and professional experience in your particular career field.
+All Department of the Air Force officer career fields will begin with a mid-level manager level of responsibility, then move up from there as you accrue education and professional experience in your particular career field.
 You will continuously be challenged to grow and improve, sharpening your skills with more and more responsibility as you go up in rank from Lieutenant to Captain to Major and beyond.
-Stay in for a full 20 or more years and retire with a pension, or leave after as few as four years with some amazing experiences under your belt that you will be able to carry forward into a civilian career of your choosing.
+Stay in for a full 20 or more years and retire with a pension or leave after your four year commitment with some amazing experiences under your belt that you will be able to carry forward into a civilian career of your choosing.